mortenbekditlevsen/SwiftOverCoffee3Challenge/README.md

 ## Considerations

-I used Xcode 11.4 beta to get the best error messaged - based on suggestion on Swift over Coffee. :-)
+I used Xcode 11.4 beta to get the best error messages - based on suggestion on Swift over Coffee. :-)

 Adding all the sliders was inspired by the excellent dotSwift talk by Tobias Due Munk.